postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/microsoft-power-automate.md

 ![request](https://assets.postman.com/postman-docs/58858289.jpg)

-Once that is done, select `New Step → Add an Action` and configure your specific service.
-For this demo, let's connect your Postman Monitor to the Microsoft Power Automate mobile app.
-So, on every Monitor run, you will receive an in-app notification in the Microsoft Power Automate mobile app.
+Next, select `New Step → Add an Action` and configure your specific service.
+For this demo, connect your Postman Monitor to the Microsoft Power Automate mobile app.
+On every monitor run, you will receive an in-app notification in the Microsoft Power Automate mobile app.
 Select `Notifications` from the list of services and choose the `Send me a mobile notification` action.

 ![add action](https://assets.postman.com/postman-docs/58858298.jpg)